 Orthodontic treatment can close space from lost gum from between teeth

 Gum disease will often cause recession of gum from around and between your teeth.
 The gum between your teeth is called the interdental papillae.
 Losing the papillae produces the dark space.
 The blacks spaces will be more pronounced when your teeth shapes are triangular/trapezoidal in shape.
-Simply sanding the teeth to a more square shape will broaden the contact point and help close these spaces by pinching the papillae.
+Simply sanding the teeth to a more square shape will broaden the contact point between the teeth.
+As the teeth move closer, these spaces close down by pinching the gum papillae.

 Learn more about the treatment options for black triangles